rhysd/changelog-from-release/README.md

 For example, if your project uses `v{major}.{minor}.{patch}` format for release tags, a changelog should be created with extracting them.

-In the case, use `-e` command line option to extract some release tags by regular expression:
+In this case, use `-e` command line option to extract some release tags by regular expression:

 ```sh
 changelog-from-release -e '^v\d+\.\d+\.\d+$' > CHANGELOG.md